Picture of HAHTravels

 Bonus Stop 2: Fridheimar Greenhouse

-Another favorite stop, Fridheimar Greenhouse.
+Furthermore, another favorite stop is Fridheimar Greenhouse.
 For a unique and delicious detour, consider stopping at Friðheimar Greenhouse, located near the town of Laugarvatn.
 Here, you can explore a geothermal greenhouse where tomatoes are grown year-round.
 The onsite restaurant offers a farm-to-table dining experience, with a menu featuring dishes made from fresh, local ingredients.
+This is a must stop on my Golden Circle self-drive itinerary in Iceland.

 As you may have guessed, their menu is mostly made of tomato base recipes.
 A popular go-to at Fridheimar is to get their tomato soup.
 This is a buffet style tomato soup and bread.
 The bread is AMAZING, by the way.
 If you’re thirsty, try tomato beer!
 It is actually quite delicious!
 Lastly, my favorite part of Fridheimar, is that they keep a basil plant and sheers at every table.
 I’m a sucker for fresh herbs, so this took the cake.